LZXCorp/lzxcorp.github.io/src/pages/blog/posts/tisc2025-writeup.md

 .text:000000000073E8C7 mov     rdx, [rcx+18h]
 ```

 This function contains a call for `main_computeMetricsBaseline()` with the `_r0.array` as the argument.
 This array contains Action Records.
-These action records match the same as the construction of the payload from [[LEVEL 5 - SYNTRA#Checking out the Frontend]] analysis.
+These action records match the same as the construction of the payload from [Checking out the Frontend](#checking-out-the-frontend) analysis.
 ```c
 struct main_ActionRecord_0 // sizeof=0xC
 {